-Although our practice mainly focuses on treating hair thinning and loss through means of topical prescriptions, laser therapy, and platelet-rich plasma therapy, we often come across patients asking about oral prescription medicines and whether or not they might benefit from them.
+In the past, our practice mainly focused on treating hair thinning and loss through topical prescriptions, laser therapy, and platelet-rich plasma therapy.
+More recently, there has been more interest in oral medications to treat hair loss in women.
+Recent articles have highlighted the use of oral minoxidil, spironolactone and finasteride, and we are hearing from increasing numbers of patients asking whether or not they might benefit from them.

-Currently, the only oral prescriptions available to treat hair loss are used “off-label”, meaning they are not yet FDA approved for their use to treat hair.
-Unfortunately, these medications have only been shown to be effective to help treat Androgenetic Alopecia (male and female pattern hair loss) and it is still not very clear how well they work for women specifically.
+Currently, the only oral prescriptions available to treat female hair loss are used “off-label,” meaning they are not yet FDA-approved for their use to treat female hair loss.
+In the past, these medications were only shown to be effective in treating Androgenic Alopecia (male and female pattern hair loss), but more comprehensive studies have recently shown some potential benefit with Alopecia Areata as well as Scarring Alopecia.

 The medications in question are Spironolactone (aka Aldactone), and Finasteride (aka Propecia).
-Spironolactone works by blocking androgens (or hair loss inducing hormones), while Finasteride inhibits a pesky little enzyme that converts the hormone testosterone into a metabolite called DHT.
+Spironolactone works by blocking androgens (or hair loss-inducing hormones), while Finasteride inhibits a pesky little enzyme that converts the hormone testosterone into a metabolite called DHT.
+This causes progressive shrinkage of the hair follicle in a process called miniaturization.

 Although this mechanism of action has shown to be very helpful, especially for men, it is not always as effective for women.
-As women, not only do we have other hormones circulating in our bodies, but we may have other reasons why our hair is thinning or falling out, so this process isn’t as straight forward as it is with men.
+As women, not only do we have other hormones circulating in our bodies, but we may have other reasons why our hair is thinning or falling out, so this process isn’t as straightforward as it is with men.
+From stress and genetics to hormonal imbalances and the use of hair styling products, determining the cause of hair loss for women is, as you can imagine, a bit more complex.

 Furthermore, because these two medications affect the activity of our hormones, Finasteride is only recommended in women who are post-menopausal, and women who take Spironolactone should be on some form of contraceptive if they are of child-bearing age.

-With that said, it is important to not only identify whether or not your hair loss is due to Androgenetic Alopecia, but to also try to determine if these medications are worth a shot if you do!
+When it comes to specific treatments, such as Spironolactone or Finasteride, the main goal is to determine whether or not they are right for each individual.
+Knowing the cause of the thinning is the first step.
+It’s important to not only identify whether or not your hair loss is due to androgenetic alopecia, but to also try to determine if these medications are worth a shot if you do!
 Here at Medi Tresse, part of our evaluation often includes looking at bloodwork.

-The results of these blood tests can tell us a lot about your hormones and often help determine a possible causative for your hair thinning or loss.
+The results of these blood tests can tell us a lot about your hormones and often help determine a possible cause for your hair thinning or loss.
+Anything from not enough iron in the blood stream to infections to nutritional deficiencies to hormonal changes can spur hair loss and thinning.
 By evaluating the test results, we can help you determine if you would be a good candidate for the above medications.